riccardo-nozza/EDS-BWT/README.md

 ### Patterns

-The patterns file is a text file where each pattern is in a different line, with no empty lines.
-For example
+The patterns file is a text file where each pattern is in a different line, ending with UNIX end-of-line markers (LF), as opposed to Windows ones (CR+LF).
+Empty lines are not allowed.
+Example:

 ```sh
 TATT
 ACT
 TTAT
 ```

-Note that UNIX end-of-line markers (LF) should be used, as opposed for example to Windows ones (CR+LF).

 ## Output